On Symmetry and the Reality of Holomorphic Hartree--Fock Wavefunctions

-Every SCF HF procedure that is performed in a basis set of AOs inevitably involves the diagonalisation of the Fock matrix expressed in this basis whose form strongly dictates the nature of the SCF solutions obtained.
+Every \gls*{acr:scf} \gls*{acr:hf} procedure that is performed in a basis set of \glspl*{acr:ao} inevitably involves the diagonalization of the Fock matrix expressed in this basis whose form strongly dictates the nature of the \gls*{acr:scf} solutions obtained.
 We therefore begin by examining the form of the Fock matrix to gain an understanding of the various kinds of constraints that symmetry can impose on the system.